By Ed Brennen

 Much to the surprise of the senior exercise physiology major from Milford, however, she also learned about Brazilian culture and the Chinese education system — an unexpected bonus of taking part in an unforgettable 12-day adventure with fellow students.

 “It was great because everyone brought something new about their culture to the table,” says Brundrett, one of nine students to participate in this year’s trip.
 “I didn’t think I’d learn so much about the other people, but everyone was so open and friendly.
 It was really cool to see the dynamic of different people working together.”

-, the Outdoor Adventure Program provides members of the university community with dozens of fun and structured experiences throughout the academic year that promote personal development, teamwork and environmental awareness.
+Supported by Campus Recreation, the Outdoor Adventure Program provides members of the university community with dozens of fun and structured experiences throughout the academic year that promote personal development, teamwork and environmental awareness.
 From ambitious weeklong trips like Appalachian Trail backpacking and whitewater rafting over spring break to weekly excursions to a rock-climbing gym in Woburn, the program is for people of all skill levels and abilities.